carlosmiei/ast-transpiler/README.md

 #### Methods

-Due to the nature of this process, there are a lot of things that can't be transpiled by directly replacements so we need to add custom logic depending on the target language.
-For that reason there are a lot of small atomic methods that can be overriden to add custom modifications.
+Due to the nature of this process, there are a lot of things that can't be transpiled by direct replacements so we need to add custom logic depending on the target language.
+For that reason, there are a lot of small atomic methods that can be overridden to add custom modifications.

 ##### Example 1: Removing all comments from PHP code